Jacky040124/JavaCalendar/README.md

 - As a user, I want to be able to access the list to do I saved previous everytime I login to the app. (if I choose to do so)

+## User Instructions

+### Managing Tasks
+- To add a task:
+  1. Click Add
+  2. Enter name
+  3. Enter length in hours
+  4. Enter day number (0-6 0 is monday)
+  5. Enter time (24-hour format)

+- To mark a task as done:
+  1. Click Mark Done button
+  2. Select task
+  3. Task will appear with a ✓ if sucessful

+- To remove a task:
+  1. Click remove button
+  2. Select task to remove

+### Visual Component
+The calendar logo appears in the top-right corner.

+### Saving and Loading
+- To save your current tasks:
+  1. Click "Save" button
+  2. Your tasks will be saved

+- To load previously saved tasks:
+  1. Click "Load" button
+  2. Your previously saved tasks will be restored

 ## Acknowledgments
 Part of this project utilizes codes based on  [JsonSerializationDemo](https://github.students.cs.ubc.ca/CPSC210/JsonSerializationDemo) provided by CS210.